crashley1992/python-course/README.md

 E: Enclosing function locals -  Names in the local scope of any and all enclosing functions (def or lambda) from inner to outer.
 G: Global (module) - names assigned at the top-level of module file, or declare global in a def within the file
 B: Built in (Python) - Names preassigned in the built-in names module: open, range, Syntax Error

+OOP
+- allows programmers to create their own objects that have methods and attributes.
+-recall that after defining a string, list, dictionary, or other objects, you were able to call methods off of them with the .method_name() syntax
+-classes are CamelCase